Andy Oakes (footballer): Career

-Oakes started his career with Barnton, but joined Macclesfield Town in the 1996–97 season as cover for regular goalkeeper Ryan Price as the club battled towards promotion into the Football League.
-Oakes played once for the "Silkmen", in a 2–0 FA Cup defeat to Rochdale, where he reportedly played with a broken finger.
+In May 1993, Oakes joined Burnley's youth training scheme, but was released when his two-year apprenticeship ended.
+In April 1994, Oakes made his only appearance for England under-17s, playing against an English Schools' Football Association representative side.
+In August 1996, Oakes joined his hometown club Barnton in the Mid-Cheshire League, where he established himself as a regular first-team goalkeeper.
+He joined Macclesfield Town in the 1996–97 season as cover for regular goalkeeper Ryan Price as the club battled towards promotion into the Football League.
+Oakes played once for the "Silkmen", in a 2–0 FA Cup defeat to Rochdale, where he reportedly played with a broken finger after an unexpected callup.
 After the season finished he moved on to Northern Premier League side Winsford United.
+Oakes' performances for Winsford United in 1997–98 attracted attention after he conceded very few goals and saved two penalties in his first seven starts.

-In December 1998, he returned to the Football League when he signed with Third Division club Hull City, who were then managed by Warren Joyce.
-He played twenty games of the 1998–99 season, and his performances at Boothferry Park earned him a £465,000 move to Premier League side Derby County in June 1999.
+In December 1998, he returned to the Football League when he signed with Third Division club Hull City for a small fee, with Winsford retaining a 25% sell-on clause.
+Oakes' performances for Winsford United attracted the attention of Hull City manager Warren Joyce, who had previously known him from his time as a Burnley apprentice.
+Oakes established himself as Hull's first-choice goalkeeper during the club's successful fight against relegation in the second half of the 1998–99 season, replacing Steve Wilson.
+He played twenty games and his performances at Boothferry Park earned him a £465,000 move to Premier League side Derby County in June 1999.
 He immediately went out on loan with Port Vale but returned to Pride Park within three weeks having failed to make an appearance for Brian Horton's "Valiants".